GlobalwideGames/globalwidegames.github.io/README.md

 - Large Library of Games (soon if im not lazy)
 - Proxies (soon if yall stop getting them blocked)

+# Info
+- Made by me posh
+- uses mainly html, css, and js
+- I hope to implement a proxy into the site soon
+- I add games daily just email me and games or updates you want I love feedback!

 # Blog
 v1.0.0 - basic site uploaded updates and more games will be coming